TheQwertiest/foo_spider_monkey_panel/README.md

 ## Update 09/01/2017

 Thanks to [TheQwertiest](https://github.com/TheQwertiest), `v.1.2.0` now supports the `Chakra` engine.
 This means newer ECMAScript5 features are now available.
 They are documented here:

 https://msdn.microsoft.com/library/ff974378.aspx#_ecmascript

 This requires you have at least IE9 installed.
 If you only have IE7/IE8, the standard `JScript` engine will be used.

+## Update 22/09/2017

+As of `v1.3.0`, IE9 or later is now a requirement.
+Any scripts that had polyfills for ES5 features such as `String.prototype.trim` can now have them removed.

 ___